Goodrich Social Settlement: Governance

 The organization known as the Goodrich Social Settlement Corporation had its beginning in December 1896.
 At that time a few people interested in settlement ideas were asked to come together to consider plans for carrying on the work to be undertaken at Goodrich House, then nearing completion.
 An informal organization was made by the twelve persons present, officers elected and a committee appointed to draw up a constitution.
 In January 1897, this committee reported, several amendments were proposed, and the matter was left open until the February meeting, when the constitution, with its various amendments, was adopted.

 A few months later, it was felt that more effective work could be done were the association incorporated.
 A charter was accordingly drawn up, signed by the twelve original members and three additional names, and this charter being granted under the laws of Ohio, the Goodrich Social Settlement Association became an incorporated body May 15, 1897.
-At incorporation, these were the trustees: Flora S. Mather, Samuel Mather, Lucy B. Buell, William E. Cushing, M. R. Swift, Elizabeth H. Haines, Edward W. Haines, Hiram C. Haydn, Charles D. Williams, Sereno P. Fenn, Henry E. Bourne, Samuel E. Williamson, and Glen K. Shurtleff.
+At incorporation, these were the trustees: Flora S. Mather, Samuel Livingston Mather II, Lucy B. Buell, William E. Cushing, M. R. Swift, Elizabeth H. Haines, Edward W. Haines, Hiram C. Haydn, Charles D. Williams, Sereno P. Fenn, Henry E. Bourne, Samuel E. Williamson, and Glen K. Shurtleff.

 The thirteen members of the Board of Trustees, chosen by the members of the corporation from their number, met once a month to hear reports from the various branches of the work and consider any questions that may arise in connection with it.
 The Executive Committee of Trustees met fortnightly, and was empowered to act upon any matters requiring immediate attention.
 A Finance Committee, House Committee, Library Committee, and Entertainment Committee looked after the various details that came under these heads.